 We have been engaging secondary school students to teach them about nutrition and have established 2 gardens from that.
-We will continue to do this and also engage policy makers to ensure that young people are carried along in decision making processes.
+We will continue to do this and also engage policymakers to ensure that young people are carried along in decision-making processes.

 FEDERAL MINISTRY OF EDUCATION

-The Federal Ministry of Education is committed to the establishment and strengthening of the already established food and nutrition clubs in schools at all levels and also collaborate with the Federal Ministry of Youths and Sports Development and CS-SUNN to incorporate nutrition into National Youth Service Corps (NYSC) Community Development (CD) Groups activities.
+The Federal Ministry of Education is committed to the establishment and strengthening of the already established food and nutrition clubs in schools at all levels and also collaborates with the Federal Ministry of Youths and Sports Development and CS-SUNN to incorporate nutrition into National Youth Service Corps (NYSC) Community Development (CD) Groups activities.

-6) Engaged media organizations placed youth and nutrition related matters in the spotlight via their publications.
+6) Engaged media organizations placed youth and nutrition-related matters in the spotlight via their publications.